-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+C8A Does your institution make use of scores in admission decisions for applicants? х

-C8A A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
+C8A If yes, place check marks in the a admission for Fall 2011 . appropriate boxes below to reflect you ur institution's polici es for use in

-C8A ADMISSION
+C8A admission for Fail 2011.
+ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-C84 SAT or ACT Х Submitted
+SAT or ACT Х

-ACT only ~
+ACT only

 SAT only

-SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT Х

-ACT Х

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only

-C8B C8B If your institution will make use of for Fall 2009 , please indicate whit in the admissions process): ACT with Writing Component requ ACT with Writing component reco ACT with or without Writing comp ch ONE of the follo uired mmended
+If your institution will make use of for Fall 2010 , please indicate whi in the admissions process): ACT with Writing Component req ch ONE of the foll

+ACT with Writing component reco

-C8C C8C C8C C8C C8C C8C C8C Please indicate how your instituti For admission For placement For advising In place of an application essay As a validity check on the application essay No college policy as of now Not using essay component on will use the SA - Г or ACT writing co mponent; check all X X X that apply:
+C8C Please indicate how your instituti ion will use the SA T or ACT writing c ll that apply:

+C8C SAT essay ACT essay

+For admission

+For placement For advising

+C8C In place of an application essay

+C8C As a validity check on the application essay

+No college policy as of now Not using essay component X Х]

-C8D C8D In addition, does your institution use applicants' tes Yes X t scores for acader No nic advising?]
+C8D In addition, does your institution use applicants' tes st scores for acade emic advising?

+C8D , , No]

+-

-C8E Latest date by which SAT or ACT scores must be re ceived for fall- 09/01
+Latest date by which SAT or ACT 9/1/2010

-C8E Latest date by which SAT Subject fall-term admission Test scores must be received for 09/01
+C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-If necessary, use this space to cla Non-accredited high schools and es (e.g., if tests are e recommended for some students,]
+C8F C8F If necessary, use this space to cla arify your test polic cies (e.g., if tests a re recommended fo r some students,

-C8G Please indicate which tests your institution tution uses for place ment (e.g., state test s):
+CSG Please indicate which tests your insti tution uses for place ement (e.g., state test ts):

-C8G SAT
+C8G talion according place line (o.g., state tes , .

-C8G ACT
+C8G .,

-SAT Subject Tests
+SAT Subject Tests X

-C8G

-CLEP
+C8G CLEP X

-Institutional Exam
+X -

-C8G State Exam (specify):
+Institutional Exam State Exam (specify): ^ 1 1

-Freshman Profile Provide percentages for ALL enry (freshman) students enrolled in - - - -
+COG otate Exam (specify). Ī